Uri Ariel: Political career

 After Hilltop Youth attacked an Israeli army base in 2011, Ariel protested Israeli officials who called the group "terrorists", and condemned calls for the use of lethal force to repel such attacks in the future.
 In January 2012, Ariel admitted to giving IDF troop movement information to such militants in order to facilitate disruption of army activities, saying, "If a person who transfers information about IDF movements is a spy, then I am a spy".

 Ariel was ranked by the settler NGO Matot Arim as the most effective right-wing MK in 2011, and the second most right-wing in 2012.
 In 2011, he was the sponsor of a Knesset bill which would ban the use of Nazi references, except in certain situations, such as teaching, documentation, or if the reference is found to have been correct.
 In December 2014, a group of academics called on the United States and European Union to impose sanctions on Ariel and three other Israelis "who lead efforts to insure permanent Israeli occupation of the West Bank and to annex all or parts of it unilaterally in violation of international law".

 Following the 2015 elections, Ariel was appointed Minister of Agriculture and Rural Development.

 In July 2013, Ariel said, "We need to state clearly that there won't be a Palestinian state west of the Jordan River."
+In 2014 he said “Between the Jordan River and the Mediterranean Sea there will be only one state, which is Israel”.
 In January 2016, he called on the government to annex Area C of the West Bank during a tour of the West Bank led by the Knesset Land for Israel Caucus.

+In January 2019, Ariel was ousted as Tkuma leader by MK Bezalel Smotrich.
+Following his defeat, Ariel announced he would not seek re-election to the Knesset in the April 2019 Israeli legislative election.
+The election yielded an Interim government, and Ariel subsequently resigned as Agriculture Minister in November 2019 at Benjamin Netanyahu's request.
+Following his retirement, Ariel was appointed chairman of the East Jerusalem Development Company in December 2020.